 Many of the materials required for these fading techniques are probably hiding around your home.
 Gather them together and try a few at a time, or pick the one that works best for you.
 In general, you’ll need:

 Depending on how new your chosen item of clothing is, you may have to run these techniques through two or three times to achieve your desired level of fade.

-Fading your shirts using bleach calls for balance.
+Using bleach to fade your shirts calls for balance.
 Too much bleach and the naturally corrosive effects will damage your fabric permanently.
 Too little and it won’t make a difference at all.
 You can achieve this balance as long as you pay attention to the exact measurements for dilution.

-Follow this “recipe” to fade your shirt to aged perfection:
+Follow these steps to fade your shirt to aged perfection via bleaching:

-You can see how this bleaching technique manages to maintain the color but significantly “age” or decrease the vibrancy of the color and the graphic logo on the front.
+You can see how this bleaching technique manages to maintain the color, but significantly “ages” or decreases the vibrancy of the color and the graphic logo on the front.

 To use this technique, you’ll need a top-loading machine, not a front-loading machine.
 You’ll also be using bleach.

 Fill your washing machine with hot water and then add one cup of bleach.
 Run a quick cycle or use a large stick to “agitate” and mix the water for a minute or two.